dchristl/macless-haystack/README.md

 ## Introduction

 This project tries to unify several projects for simpler handling of custom BT-devices with Apple's FindMy network.
 The goal is to run a headless MacOS without the need to have a real Mac and have to install mail plugins or openhaystack itself.
-The other goal is to bypass tracking protection features by apple.

 ***This is project is just a playground for checking technical feasibility and should not be used otherwise.***